JosephM-RMIT/Project-Idea/index.md

 Currently, the software needed for this project would be some form of Java Integrated Development Environment to program the game from the ground up.
 The most promising software for this is venture is called Eclipse.
 Eclipse is an Open-source software development kit used for Java programming.
 Invented in 2001 by IBM, it is still widely used and supported by a large range of software vendors and receives updates regularly.
 Furthermore, if this project was to be undertaken by a team of developers, an online repository such as GitHub may prove to be useful when attempting to share revisions of code chunks.

 - Eclipse.org.
 (2019).
-About the Eclipse Foundation | The Eclipse Foundation. [online] Available at: https://www.eclipse.org/org/ [Accessed 16 Mar.
+About the Eclipse Foundation.
+The Eclipse Foundation. [online] Available at: https://www.eclipse.org/org/ [Accessed 16 Mar.
 2019].

 ## Skills Required: